Cressi Start Pro 2.0 BCD Review

 - Plastic D-Rings

-The Cressi Start is designed as a buoyancy compensator for beginner divers.
-For this target group it offers everything you can ask for and quite a bit more.
+The Cressi Start Pro 2.0 is designed as a buoyancy compensator for beginner divers and for rental shops.
+For this target group, it offers everything you can ask for and quite a bit more.

 One would not expect such a high-quality of a BCD for the price.
 The materials used are tough and resistant and make it a great BCD for rental shops.
 The jacket is constructed from very rugged materials, namely 500 and 1000 denier Condura.
 This piece of equipment can withstand a lot of use and tear without as much as a scratch!

-The Start is reasonably light at around 8 pounds of weight.
+The Start is reasonably light at under 7 pounds of weight.
 The lift capacity depends on the size of the BCD you’re getting and goes up to 45 lbs.
-A nice feature is the large and sturdy handle that allow to pick up the BCD easily.
+A nice feature is a large and sturdy handle that allows you to pick up the BCD easily.

 - Jacket style BCD